CI-TRACS/Data_Wrangling_with_Computational_Notebooks/_episodes/05-dataframe-analysis.md

 The `mean()` method calculates the mean for an axis (rows = 0, columns = 1).
 As an example let's return to our previous `DataFrame` `df`.

-If we want to find the mean of the all of our numeric columns we would give the following command
+If we want to find the mean of all of our numeric columns we would give the following command

 ~~~
-df.mean()
+df.mean(numeric_only=True)
 ~~~
 {: .language-python}